Rev-1998/Rivic-QuantumSheildAI-/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+# Rivic QuantumShield AI

+## Legal Notice and Copyright

+Copyright © 2025 Rivic Corporation.
+All rights reserved.

+### Proprietary Rights
+QuantumShield AI is a proprietary technology of Rivic Corporation.
+All intellectual property rights, including but not limited to patents, copyrights, trademarks, trade secrets, and other proprietary rights related to QuantumShield AI are owned by Rivic Corporation.

+### License Terms
+1. This software and associated documentation files (the "Software") are proprietary to Rivic Corporation.
+2. No part of this Software may be reproduced, modified, transmitted, or transferred in any form or by any means, electronic or mechanical, without the express permission of Rivic Corporation.
+3. Limited license rights are granted to authorized licensees pursuant to separate written agreements.

+### Confidentiality
+The technology, algorithms, and implementation details described in this document are confidential and proprietary information of Rivic Corporation.
+Unauthorized disclosure is prohibited.

+## Contact Information

+For legal inquiries:
+- Legal Department: legal@rivic.xyz
+- Compliance Office: compliance@rivic.xyz

+For technical support:
+- Technical Support: revan.ande@rivic.xyz
+- Security Team: security@rivic.xyz

+---
+Document Version: 1.0.0
+Last Updated: February 4, 2025
+Classification: Confidential - Internal Use Only